Line of Duty (film): Plot

 Frank Penny (Aaron Eckhart) is a police officer who loves his job and keeps himself fit like a soldier.
 Nevertheless, his career has stagnated because he killed a child in a dramatic shootout.
 This means he has a lot of time to monitor traffic offenses and other "small stuff" at an intersection.

 He hears over the radio that colleagues are chasing a man, and because he is nearby, he gives chase – against the orders of his superior.
 He catches the man, and because he threatens him with a gun despite repeated warnings, he shoots him in self-defense.

 Unfortunately, the man was the main suspect and the only lead in a kidnapping case, so there is now no way of getting the hostage's whereabouts out of him.
 To make matters worse, the hostage is the daughter of his ex-partner Tom Volk (Giancarlo Esposito), who is now Police Vice-Captain.
 He holds Penny personally responsible for endangering the life of his missing daughter.
 The headstrong police officer wants to make up for his mistake, however, because there are 64 minutes left before the girl drowns in a hidden water tank.

 From now on, Penny has to fend for himself, but he is unexpectedly joined by the ambitious young online reporter Ava Brooks (Courtney Eaton).
 She senses the chance of a lifetime and follows the cop with her camera, which she uses to broadcast a live stream.
 Penny reluctantly comes to terms with the young woman who offers him her help.

 Ava can always provide new information via her followers.
 However, time is running out.
 They join forces to try to find out where the girl is.
 They find out that the dead kidnapper had a brother who could lead Penny to the missing girl, but he wants only one thing: revenge for his brother.

 Production

-Principal photography and filming took place in Birmingham, Alabama.
+Principal photography and filming took place in Birmingham, Alabama. the city of Melbourne Australia was placed behind the news anchors set.